Skip to navigation Skip to content

 • 34 years old

-• Lodges Austudy (AUS) claim 13 July 2023
+• Lodged an Austudy claim on 13 July 2023

-• No short course approval on AEX
+• No short course approval on the AEX screen

 • No study reported on PBAS

-• Record the reason for this decision in the claim finalisation note/DOC
+• Record the reason for this decision in the claim finalisation Note/DOC

 Billy